 Simple Chocolate Yule Log

 For the first time in many, many years, I’m not hosting a main holiday meal over Christmas.
-I am, however, always in charge of dessert, and I’ve decided to make the easiest, most delicious thing I can think of for my family.
-While I love experimenting, I’ve chosen this particular dessert for a few reasons:
+I am, however, always in charge of dessert, and I’ve decided to make the easiest, most delicious thing I can think of (next to chocolate mousse) for my family: a simple chocolate homemade Yule Log.

 • It’s incredibly easy to make, despite looking ultra-impressive on the plate.